dankamongmen/notcurses/README.md

 // Refresh the physical screen to match what was last rendered (i.e., without
 // reflecting any changes since the last call to notcurses_render()).
 This is
-// primarily useful if the screen is externally corrupted. int notcurses_refresh(struct notcurses* n);
+// primarily useful if the screen is externally corrupted, or if an
+// NCKEY_RESIZE event has been read and you're not ready to render. int notcurses_refresh(struct notcurses* n, int* restrict y, int* restrict x);

 // Returns a 16-bit bitmask in the LSBs of supported curses-style attributes
 // (NCSTYLE_UNDERLINE, NCSTYLE_BOLD, etc.) The attribute is only